 Not all waste can be disposed of at your local recycling centre – hazardous and toxic waste has to be removed, transported and disposed of safely and in accordance with UK legislation.

 Vacant property and sites can often harbour hazardous waste.
 Waste is generally considered hazardous if it (or the material or substances it contains) are harmful to humans or the environment.

-For example, buildings constructed between 1950s and the late 1990s contain hazardous waste, since asbestos was widely used as an insulation and fire proofing solution.
+For example, buildings constructed between the 1950’s and late 1990’s contain hazardous waste, since asbestos was widely used as an insulation and fire proofing solution.
 It is still found today in many buildings, including homes, schools and hospitals.
 If disturbed, it can be a killer and causes around 5000 deaths every year.
 It requires specialist removal and disposal and should NEVER be removed by the owner.
-Read more

 Types of Hazardous Waste